mypappa/MDEF/docs/Reflexions/term1/aows/02-Atlas of Weak Signals.md

 # Atlas of Weak Signals
 ![](myboard2.jpg)
 ## BOARD TIMELINE
-**The board is not here due to website troubleshooting.
-Soon to be fixed**

 Starting from my architectural background, I was introduced from the early years of my studies to the process of creative thinking, to building strong concepts and ideas with a more pragmatic and technical aspect.
 I always used storytelling as a medium to develop a new project that addresses the mega-phenomena around us.
 Coming from a semi-technical school, I also discovered the power of technology and its fascinating physical and digital outcomes.